 America After the Fall: Painting in the 1930's

 Royal Academy of Arts, February 25th — June 4th

 The RA put on some first-rate exhibitions on this year, ahead of its big 250 in 2018 — from its extensive survey of art from the Russian Revolution and its retrospective of Jasper Johns to the examination of the relationship between the Surrealist titans Dali and Duchamp.
-However, as I predicted back at the start of the year, it was its survey of art in the Great Depression, America After the Fall that struck me the most.
+However, as I predicted back at the start of the year, it was its survey of art in the Great Depression, America After the Fall that struck me the most in 2017.